The Premier Employee Healthcare Benefits Benchmarking Tool

 Scalable, one page, tens of thousands of data points, plan values, dollars, and percentiles

 Case Study: Acme Construction

-– Acme employees pay $1,400 per year via payroll for single coverage (40th percentile) and have gold level health plan benefits, near the median relative to their peer group.
+– Acme employees pay $500 per year via payroll for single coverage (85th percentile) and have silver plus health plan benefits, at the bottom 22% relative to their peer group

-– A lower deductible or out-of-pocket maximum are two ways to increase the plan value; lowering employee payroll contributions makes the package more competitive ($400 lower would mean 65th percentile, or more generous than 2/3 of similar firms).
+– A lower deductible or out-of-pocket maximum are two ways to increase the plan value; net employee payroll contributions for single coverage are very competitive, $700 below the median, and lower than 85% of other firms.

 – Contributions to premiums are a key part of benchmarking that is often omitted.
 The tool allows you to quickly model in one page to set percentile or dollar targets, aid in client renews, give key insights for HR managers, and more.

 – Save and share a quick snapshot of only what is most relevant.

 Unlimited.
 Scalable.
 Data include 2,500+ firms.
 Model the key drivers in under 2 minutes, in dollars and percentiles, for clients and prospects.
 All in one page.